mikebway/k8s-istio-poc/docs/README.md

 ## Testing with the authorization filter

-If the installation and configuration is completed through stages 7 and 8, then two addition headers will be found in the http://localhost/whatever echo text: This shall contain a JWT as a bearer token.
+If the installation and configuration is completed through stages 7 and 8, then two additional headers will be found in the http://localhost/whatever echo text: This shall contain a JWT as a bearer token.
 If the JWT is pasted into

 * `X-Extauth-Was-Her` containing the text `blah, blah, blah`